 The newly established Dissertation Prize, together with the the Power Publications Prize for Indigenous Art Writing, both seek to foster critical understandings of Australian Indigenous art and culture.
 The prizes will be awarded annually for three years, and are generously supported by the Copyright Agency Cultural Fund.

 - The recipient of the award will receive $2,000

 - The award will be judged by a panel chaired by Professor Ian McLean, University of Melbourne

 Power Publications will award a dissertation prize for the best PhD, MPhil or Master by Research written on Indigenous art.

 Prize, the Dissertation Prize is not restricted to authors of Indigenous

 The prize is open to citizens and permanent residents of Australia.

-Applicants or those nominating them must fill out the application form.
-A written nomination must be provided by the candidate's supervisor.
+or those nominating them must fill out the application form.
+Two readers reports from the thesis must also be provided. .